 Can Hostas Grow in Sandy Soil?

 Unlike with clay soil, hosta roots can easily move through sandy soil.
-Your plant might do okay in this soil type for a while, but it may begin to suffer if you treat your sandy soil like a rich garden soil.
+Your plant might do okay in this soil type for a while, but it may suffer if you treat your sandy soil like a rich garden soil.

 This soil type also drains too quickly for hostas, so additives that help retain moisture are a must.